Spermatogenesis is a process whose main function is the production of spermatozoa.

 Phases of spermatogenesis

-As we will see below, there are three basic stages during sperm formation: proliferative phase, meiotic phase, and spermiogenesis.
+There are three basic stages during sperm formation: proliferative phase, meiotic phase and spermiogenesis.
+Each of these stages is described in detail below:

 Proliferative phase